emdiet/popl/README.md

 # popl
-popl: pip local projects. a pip wrapper, but behaving more like npm
+popl: pip populate local projects. a pip wrapper, but behaving more like npm

 ## What is this?